alexs2112/CPSC471_Spoofy/Tasks.md

     - Display user details
     - Upgrade to Premium, Downgrade to Free
     - Logout
+    - See user playlists, create and delete playlists from here
  - Album Page:
     - Album details
     - View artist